dtrap/dtrap.github.io/about.md

 <img src="/images/nutshell.jpg" alt="">
 </figure>

-Aside from being great at taking things literally, I am **clearly** a *"master"* of photoshop.
+Aside from being great at taking things literally, I am **clearly** a *"master"* of photoshop. *wink wink*

+I'm currently a Curriculum Developer [@DataStax](http://datastax.com)!

 I also make videos, webinars and tutorials!

 I like to make things in the *real* world too!
 I've never met a power tool I don't like, except for nail guns...we've had some problems.